legertom/hotnets/README.md

   1. Tournament name
   2. Home & Away Player Name
   3. Location
-  4. Time of mach local to the user
+  4. Time of match local to the user
 2. IF match is live, integrate / display live score
   1. AJAX request to update every 5 seconds
 #### Monday